Aftermath Of An Epidemic: Does China Belong In Ethical Portfolios? (Podcast) (BATS:FRDM)

 Splitting her youth between China, where she spent the first decade of her life, and the United States which she relocated to with her parents, Perth had a first-hand view of the differences between democratic and undemocratic societies.
 Spending a year in Hong Kong straight out of college - including time visiting the mainland - she became consciously aware of the essential differences in personal and economic liberty between the U.S. and China and the wide set of opportunities and choices individuals had in free and democratic societies that simply didn't exist in autocratic countries.

 The index underlying FRDM follows a methodology which ranks 26 different emerging market countries based on their adherence to more than 75 principles of personal, political and economic freedom - things ranging from freedom of the press and assembly to independent courts, women's and minority rights and labor law (a more expansive list is available here).
-The data underlying the index is taken from three renowned think tanks - the Fraser Institute, Cato Institute, and Friedrich Naumann Foundation for Freedom - and aggregated by Perth and her team to provide country level scoring.
-Countries falling below a certain score are then excluded from FRDM while the top scoring countries are overweighted within the index.
+The data underlying the index is taken from three renowned think tanks - the Fraser Institute, Cato Institute, and Friedrich Naumann Foundation for Freedom - and aggregated by Perth and her team to provide country-level scoring.
+Countries falling below a certain score are then excluded from FRDM while the top-scoring countries are overweighted within the index.

-Unlike typical emerging market funds like (VWO) and (IEMG) which allocate as much as 40% of their portfolios to China, FRDM excludes China, Russia and Saudi Arabia completely.
+Unlike typical emerging market funds like VWO and IEMG which allocate as much as 40% of their portfolios to China, FRDM excludes China, Russia and Saudi Arabia completely.
 As Perth explains, "We don't go by the news, we go by the scores.
 It's an objective system which determines what goes into the index and what gets excluded which takes personal bias out of the process.
 We are constantly re-evaluating what the data shows... if a country improves in these key areas, it will be included in the index [on the next rebalance]."

 FRDM's underlying investing thesis is straightforward: Over time, democratic societies will produce better returns than undemocratic ones for a variety of reasons including better transparency, participation of a larger segment of society in innovation, and the ability to challenge existing hierarchies, to name a few.